chas-academy/u02-redesign-team3/README.md

 At certain points we have had team coding sessions where we have all worked together using mob programing.
 These commits were made direcly in main and merged during the session.

+All links that were in the original left side menu have working links to related pages.
-Merged "Om Konstnärsnämnden" and "Regeringsuppdrag" because of similar content.
+Original pages "Om Konstnärsnämnden" and "Regeringsuppdrag" were merged because of similar content.

-Integrated the right side menu into main menu and index.html clickable card navigation.
+We integrated the right side menu into main menu and index.html clickable card navigation.